system-pclub/GFuzz/README.md

-      --scoreSdk          Recording/scoring if channel comes from Go SDK --scoreAllPrim      Recording/scoring other primitives like Mutex together with channel --timeDivideBy=     Durations in time/sleep.go will be divided by this int number --isIgnoreFeedback  Is ignoring the feedback, and save every mutated seed into the fuzzing queue
+      --scoreSdk          Recording/scoring if channel comes from Go SDK --scoreAllPrim      Recording/scoring other primitives like Mutex together with channel --timeDivideBy=     Durations in time/sleep.go will be divided by this int number --oraclertdebug
+      --isIgnoreFeedback  Is ignoring the feedback, and save every mutated seed into the fuzzing queue --randMutateEnergy= Determine the energy of random mutations.
+If == 100 (default), then each seed would mutate 100 times in the rand mutation stage
+      --isUsingScore      Is using score to priority testing case.

 Help Options:
   -h, --help              Show this help message